 We cover all possible side effects during the consultation and again before treatment.

-Whats the difference between dermal fillers and anti-wrinkle injections (eg botox)
+Whats the difference between dermal fillers and anti-wrinkle injections (eg anti wrinkle treatment)

 Are dermal fillers painful?